Skip to main content

 About

-FACEMINER is a single player management game.
+FACEMINER is a single player economy management game with a economy theme.
 It was developed by Wristwork and was released on February 27, 2025.
 It received very positive reviews from players.

 DEMO NOW AVAILABLE FOR DOWNLOAD BELOW!
 OR PLAY ON STEAM FEEDBACK?
 JOIN OUR DISCORD SERVER!
 FACEMINER is a narrative-driven strategy game set in an alternate technological past.
 Classify biometric data, manage data-mining infrastructure and shape the world's fate in this devastating portrait of white-collar destruction told through the medium of 90s corporate software.
 WORKLOAD Manage data-s…